whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

     in one or more objects that are located on separate OSTs.
 The number of objects per file is configurable by the user and can be tuned to optimize performance for a given workload.
 RAID 6 is recommended for OSTs.
-RAID is implemented independent of Intel® Manager for Lustre\* software.
+RAID is implemented independent of Manager for Lustre\* software.
 Note that Logical Volume Manager (LVM) *is not* supported in [Management mode](ig_ch_02_introduction.md/#what-is-management-mode), but *is*
     supported in [Monitor mode](ig_ch_02_introduction.md/#what-is-monitor-only-mode).
 Software